 The TRL Quota Share is Calpe's largest credit risk.
-To mitigate the potential impact in the unlikely event TRL is unable to meet its contractual obligations, Calpe has the ability to call on the TRC Guarantee to require its parent to adequately recapitalise Calpe.
+Certain members of Calpe's board are members of TRL's senior management team and can provide updates regarding the capital position of TRL if required.
+Furthermore, to mitigate the remote possibility of TRL being unable to meet its contractual obligations, Calpe maintains the ability to call on the TRC Guarantee to require its parent to adequately recapitalise Calpe.